Where is Southwestern Eye Care located?

 What type of insurance

 do you accept?

 SWEC accepts most medical and vision benefit insurance

 plans.
 For a full list, please navigate your browser to our “Payment Options” page.

 What does my insurance cover?

-For the best information about your vision coverage, your insurance company will give you the most accurate information.
+about your vision coverage, your insurance company will give you the most accurate information.
 Please call your vision carrier

 or your human resources department.

 The average time is 7-10 business days, however some can

 come in within one day.
 Ultimately, times will vary depending on what glasses you have ordered.